-- A person is forced to submit through use of forcible compulsion. - A person does not expressly or implicitly acquiesce in the other party's conduct under circumstances other than forcible compulsion or incapacity to consent. - A person is deemed to be incapable of consenting because he/she/they is/are less than 16 years old, has an intellectual or other disability that prevents them from having the capacity to give consent, or is physically helpless. - A person is mentally incapacitated or physically helpless due to the influence of any intoxicating substance. - A person is unconscious or for any other reason is physically unable to knowingly communicate unwillingness to act.
+- A person is forced to submit through use of forcible compulsion. - A person does not expressly or implicitly acquiesce in the other party's conduct under circumstances other than forcible compulsion or incapacity to consent. - A person is deemed to be incapable of consenting because he/she/they is/are less than 16 years old, has an intellectual or other disability that prevents them from having the capacity to give consent, or is physically helpless. - A person is incapable of giving consent if the person is under the age of 18 and the other person is at least 10 years older at the time of the sexual activity. - A person is mentally incapacitated or physically helpless due to the influence of any intoxicating substance. - A person is unconscious or for any other reason is physically unable to knowingly communicate unwillingness to act.